 Prevent cancer and chronic diseases such as heart disease and diabetes because it normalizes insulin sensitivity.

 The best time to try intermittent fasting is on your day off.

-- Fully immerse yourself in your work so that your mind is too occupied to think about anything else.
+Fully immerse yourself in your work so your mind is too occupied to think about anything else.